RamtinS-Design/text-analyzer-python/README.md

 2. Choose (words / characters / frequent): frequent
 3. Most frequent word: hello

-## Purpose
-This is a small practice project created to improve my Python programming skills.

 ## Future Improvements
 - Add a loop so the program can run multiple times
 - Adding the most frequent character in a text feature